How to Change Your Boiling Water Tap's Filter

 The best water tap filter removes limescale and a bacterial filter

-Every boiling water tap will come supplied with a carbon filter, which is designed to trap impurities and minerals and protect your tap's components from limescale and other mineral deposits, as well as deliver crystal-clear, filtered water on tap.
+Every boiling water tap in our range is supplied with an anti-scale/carbon filter (WF100).
+This is designed to trap impurities and minerals from your mains feed and protect your tap’s components from limescale and other mineral deposits.

 How to Change the Filter

-5. Take the new carbon filter out of its packaging and slide it into place, making sure that it fits snugly.
+4. Take the new carbon filter out of its packaging and slide it into the housing with the hole facing upwards

-7. Turn on the isolation valve, followed by the boiling water tank.
+6. Turn on the isolation valve, followed by the boiling water tank

 How Regularly Should You Change Your Filter?